Finishing Anterior Composite: How to Recreate Natural Enamel Morphology and Texture

 Fortunately, the solution is simple.
 Coat the entire surface of the restoration with glycerin and light curing for 40-60 seconds per surface.
 Prior to finishing, the glycerin is removed with an air water spray.

-Gross finishing
+Gross Finishing

 First, the desired line angles are marked in HB pencil on the restoration.
 The line angle is then established by using a coarse disc on the backhand motion moving horizontally from contact point to line angle.

 This is classically achieved using a medium-sized 1/2 inch disc.
-In full-facial coverage cases, such as resin veneers, the disc is exchanged for a small-sized 3/8-inch disc, which is again used on the backhand from gingival margin to the height of contour.
+In full-facial coverage cases, such as resin veneers, the disc is exchanged for a small-sized 3/8-inch disc, which is again used on the backhand from the gingival margin to the height of contour.
 This will establish the emergence profile and finish the margins.

-This process is then repeated using medium grit discs.
-If appropriate, mesial and distal mammelon groves are defined initially with either a carbide or fine diamond grit flame burr at low speed with water spray.
+This process is then repeated using medium-grit discs.
+If appropriate, mesial and distal mammelon groves are defined initially with either a carbide or fine diamond-grit flame burr at low speed with water spray.
 Movements should be horizontal rather than vertical.

 Polishing